This is an interesting topic and one of the questions I often ask.

 1. Waiting in line for machines

-This is very annoying.
+This isn’t very pleasant.
 You have a programme.

 2. Set patterns of movement

-Unless you have to recover from injuries or have certain health conditions that require a certain pattern of movement, this is not what you want.
+Unless you have to recover from injuries or have certain health conditions that require a specific movement pattern, this is not what you want.
 Why?

-Remember what we said about the uneven terrain when exercising outdoors?
-About how your muscles develop from different angles and they get stronger in many different positions?
+Remember what we said about exercising outdoors on uneven terrain?
+How do your muscles develop from different angles and strengthen in many other positions?

-When you practice hundreds of reps and sets, over a period of time, of the same movement (or with very little diversity) you develop the muscles, and nervous system, in that set pattern.
+When you practice hundreds of reps and sets of the same movement (or with very little diversity) over some time, you develop the muscles and nervous system in that set pattern.

-When you need your body to react, to move, lift, carry, twist, turn in a different way it will be weak.
+When you need your body to react, move, lift, carry, twist, and turn in a different way, it will be weak.

-Thus, unless you really need to, avoid set patterns of movement.
+Thus, avoid set patterns of movement unless you need to.
 Develop your body from different angles.

 3. The trap of repetition

-A Personal Trainer can help you with this, only if you are prepared to invest in yourself and put the work in.
+A Personal Trainer can help you only if you are prepared to invest in yourself and put in the work.

 Conclusion

-How difficult exercising outdoors vs exercising indoors is, and how many calories you burn, it’s all up to you.
+How arduous exercising outdoors vs. exercising indoors and how many calories you burn is up to you.

-You can exercise outdoors and “take it easy”, and you can exercise indoors and “smash it”.
-The amount of calories you burn is all up to you.
+You can exercise outdoors and “take it easy” or indoors and “smash it.”
+The amount of calories you burn is up to you.

-However, how technical and how hard your muscles work around the body, in my humble opinion, exercising outdoors the correct way will yield more and different results.
+However, regardless of how technical and challenging your muscles work around the body, I believe exercising outdoors correctly will yield more and different results.